joshchao39/Udacity-CarND-P5-Vehicle-Detection/README.md

   - As the HOG parameters, 16x16 was used to balance the accuracy and speed.
   - Color binning provides pixel color information

-Overall these two feature sets complement each other well, and they are concatenated to form the features for each image.
+Overall these two feature sets complement each other well.
+They are concatenated to form the features for each image.

 #### Training
 Since the class distribution are about even no redistribution was necessary.
 The data set was then split 80/20 randomly for training/testing.